 - 1887 The Florida Agricultural and Mechanical University is established.

 - 1919 The Legislature passes a new city charter for Tallahassee, authorizing a Commission-Manager form of government.

 - 1931 The Lively Vocational Technical School is established.

 - 1966 The Tallahassee Community College is established.

 - 1997 Tallahassee citizens select their first directly-elected Mayor since 1919, replacing the system of yearly rotation among the City Commissioners.

 The City of Tallahassee has had a long history of annexation activity as a means of achieving growth.
 During its first 150 years, Tallahassee expanded from one-quarter of a mile in size to 28.18 square miles by 1980.
-Since 1980, the City has witnessed a tremendous increase in annexation activity with nearly 75 additional square miles having been added during this time, swelling the size of Tallahassee to 103.10 square miles as of January 1, 2010.
-Many of the annexations in the early 1980's were accomplished through a double-referendum process that required the approval of City voters.
+Since 1980, the City has witnessed a tremendous increase in annexation activity with 75 additional square miles having been added during this time, swelling the size of Tallahassee to 103.31 square miles as of December 31, 2014.
+Many of the annexations in the early 1980's were accomplished through a double-referendum process that required the approval of voters living in the area proposed for annexation as well the approval of City voters.
 Since 1985 the vast majority of the City's annexations have been achieved through a voluntary process where the owners of properties petition for inclusion into the City.

 Other historical links of interest: